 Another example of program response is inner city ghetto kids.
 They are raised with violence, drugs, and disparity all around them.
 They often grow up to be gangsters just to survive.
 Inner city kids develop entirely different personality lenses than country kids.
 Both are the same at birth, but each develops entirely different mentalities based solely on environmental conditioning.
 You get out of kids what you put into them...

 Many people believe that some babies are born with bad genes, causing their bad behavior; referencing behaviors such as, natural born killers, or sociopaths.
 That is like saying that babies are born with Catholic or Muslim genes.
 The truth is that babies are not born bad, but can be born into bad circumstances that produce bad behavior.
 Human behavior is not genetic, it is environmental.
 People who are born with neural chemical imbalances (genetic abnormalities) are not born wanting to kill, steal, fight, or lie; their environment no matter how benign it seems, in one way or another, taught their interpersonal behavior towards others.
 One takes something away from a baby; it then leans to take something away from others.
 One scolds a baby for bad behavior; they learn to scold others according to their learned interpretation of bad behavior.
 All human behavior is an environmentally learned response.
-A baby is not born bad, that it leans in life.
+A baby is not born bad, that it learns in life.

 Humanity does not want to acknowledge that individual response, whether good or bad, is a consequence of sociological programming, because if it is, we as society are responsible for the immoral behavior of criminals, not the criminals themselves.
 We are not intentionally responsible, but we are inadvertently responsible.
 We unintentionally program bad behavior, and then we intentionally blame the criminals for what they are, and lock them away in small cells.
 This is like blaming someone with cancer for having cancer and locking them away.
 The reality is they are both victims of environmental factors.
 We should be treating criminals the same way we treat disease; do what we can to help them, until we can find a way to fix them.
 In criminality, reprogramming their social mentality is the only cure.
 You cannot drug or force morality, you can only reeducate it.
 Instead of prisons, we should be building reeducation centers, with intensive one on one therapy, designed for reprogramming criminal mentality - with social morals.
 Those with criminal behavior are victims of bad programming.
 They should not be our enemy...
 We should be their doctors, not their tormentors.